Jecsel/Test-Note/README.md

 - `routes.js`: Route handlers for the API endpoints
 - `errorHandling.js`: Error handling middleware for the API

-## License
+## Postman Collection

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Open Postman.
+- Click on "Import" in the top left corner of the Postman app.
+- Select the "Choose Files" button and locate the ./note.postman_collection.json
+- Select the file and click "Open" to import it into Postman.